Hemasri-P/Project-HTML/notes.md

 - Configuration management : configuration management is an IT management process that tracks individual configuration items of an IT system( code)

-  - CI : configuration item : Git Files
+  - CI : configuration item : Git Files ->source code
   - Audit : by doing frequent commits -> signature
     - Git blame : used to check the who did what changes by providing names of that assignee.
     - Git difference